galaxyproject/training-material/topics/transcriptomics/tutorials/ref-based/tutorial.md

         This dispersion plot is typical, with the final estimates shrunk from the gene-wise estimates towards the fitted estimates.
 Some gene-wise estimates are flagged as outliers and not shrunk towards the fitted value.
 The amount of shrinkage can be more or less than seen here, depending on the sample size, the number of coefficients, the row mean and the variability of the gene-wise estimates.

-- A summary files with for each gene:
+- A summary file with the following values for each gene

     1. Gene identifiers
     2. Mean normalized counts, averaged over all samples from both conditions